 - Employability Profile

 The Association for Career and Technical Education (ACTE), the professional association for CTE, has initiated a project to define high quality CTE.
-The Quality CTE Program of Study Framework was drafted in the fall 2015 by examining standards from various states to create a comprehensive set of standards that schools, districts, and states could use in improvement efforts.
+The Quality CTE Program of Study Framework was drafted in the fall 2015, and updated in 2018, by examining standards from various states to create a comprehensive set of standards that schools, districts, and states could use in improvement efforts.

 This framework includes standards in the following categories: